julianburr/sketch-plugin-boilerplate/README.md

 During development you don't want to manually rebuild every time you make a tiny little change.
 When running `yarn start` you create a development build (into the actual build folder structure, so Sketch automatically uses the files as a plugin) and stays alive watching for any changes.
 The bundled JS file is not minified (for better debugging) and a cache is used for faster rebuilding.

 ### `yarn build`
-This command creates a uglified production build.
+This command creates an uglified production build.

 ##  Todos
  - [ ] eslint integration